WMMO

 WMMO (98.9 MHz) is a commercial FM radio station in Orlando, Florida.
 It is owned by the Cox Media Group, and airs a classic hits radio format that leans toward classic rock.
 Most songs heard on WMMO were hits from the 1970s, 1980s and 1990s, on both the Top 40 charts and on the Album Rock charts.
 WMMO's studios and offices are located in Orlando on North John Young Parkway (Route 423).
+WMMO broadcasts in the HD Radio format.

 The transmitter tower is off Park Hamilton Boulevard in Pine Hills.
 The site is shared with WTLN, owned by the Salem Media Group.

 History

 Early years

 In the late 1980s, the Federal Communications Commission (FCC) awarded a construction permit to build a new FM radio station in Orlando to the Urban Broadcasting Corporation.
 The call sign WURG was granted as the station was being built.

 The station signed on the air on August 19, 1990.
 It was owned by Radio Orlando and it aired a unique format with a large library, a mix of soft rock, adult album alternative and classic rock, and was considered to be the first ever example of the "Rock Adult Contemporary" format.
 Its creators sought to bring back a listening experience similar to early FM rock stations of the late 1960s and 1970s, focusing on music rather than contests and promotions.
 A popular slogan in its early days was, "if you want to win money, play the lottery."

 WMMO used a wide ranging playlist of songs from many genres.
 Its library stretched from the mid-1960s to current releases, unlike many stations that focus on small slices of music from specific genres.
 WMMO also made a promise to always identify songs by title and artist, and to never talk over the music.
 "We love the music as much as you do" was a slogan the station used during this era.